FrostSpades/ctf-writeups/texsawctf-2025/pwn/ez_ROP.md

 ![image](https://github.com/user-attachments/assets/0a97a3e3-3fca-4621-b610-7b5c964b56b5)

-This means the only solution will involve leaking a libc address so that we can gain access to libc's gadgets.
+This means the only solution is to leak a libc address so that we can gain access to libc's gadgets.
 We can verify that this binary does use libc:

 ![image](https://github.com/user-attachments/assets/e8e159d6-30b9-4c42-b167-f5a2adae60de)